 SEC Investigation of Energy Manufacturer – Led the internal investigation for a special committee of the board of a publicly-traded energy manufacturer amid a challenge to a prior shareholder vote.
 Leading the defense of the company in connection with an SEC investigation into potential registration statement violations.

-Plantronics, Inc. – Represented publicly-traded manufacturer of high-tech hardware and software solutions in connection with $2B purchase of Polycom, Inc.
+Poly, Inc. – Represented publicly-traded manufacturer of high-tech hardware and software solutions in connection with $2B purchase of Polycom, Inc.

-Syntroleum Corporation – Represented board of publicly traded issuer against shareholder class action claims of breach of fiduciary duty in the sale of company.
+Syntroleum Corporation – Represented board of publicly-traded issuer against shareholder class action claims of breach of fiduciary duty in the sale of company.
 Defeated motions designed to interfere with shareholder vote, which allowed vote to proceed to approve the sale.
 Case settled for less than litigation costs, after court ruled that plaintiffs may be liable for defense counsel costs under state “loser pays” statute.

 Ponzi scheme litigation – Representing several of the world’s largest banks against multi-jurisdictional litigation claims of aiding and abetting a customer’s Ponzi scheme involving fraudulent certificates of deposit.
 The most recently-settled matter settled for approximately 1% of claimed damages.